Macroo

 Turn this article into action.

-Plain-English macro logging, feeling prediction, AI recipes, Apple Watch + widgets. $9.99 once, no subscription.
+Plain-English macro logging, feeling prediction, AI recipes, Apple Watch + widgets.
+Discipline made effortless.

 Frequently asked